TrenchBoot/linux/Documentation/x86/secure-launch.rst

 There was a failed attempt to write a TPM event to the event log early in the secure launch process.
 This is likely the result of a malformed TPM event log buffer.
-Formatting of the event log buffer information is done by the pre-launch environment (GRUB) so the the issue originates there.
+Formatting of the event log buffer information is done by the pre-launch environment (GRUB) so the the issue issue most likely originates there.

 ======  ============================
 Name:   SL_ERROR_REGION_STRADDLE_4GB